k-nuth/docs/content/developer_guide/restapi/introduction.md

 - [.NET Core 2.0 SDK](https://www.microsoft.com/net/download/)

-Although *Bitprim Insight* is a .NET managed API, it is build on top of an unmanaged C++ library.
+Although *Bitprim Insight* is a .NET managed API, it is build on top of an unmanaged C library.
 A binary of said library is retrieved by Conan automatically when building *Bitprim Insight*.
 But, in case there are no pre-built binaries for your platform, Conan will automatically try to download the native source code and build the native library locally.
 In such a scenario, the following requirements must be added to the previous ones: